Table Manners: Mealtime Conversation

 Really, this should not have to be spelled out, but here goes.
 While I'm eating a meal, I do not care to hear about any of the following topics:

 Sometimes, where small children are involved, there is some amount of "playful" gross-out conversation.
-It happened when my kids were young.
+It happened when my kids were young; I did it when I was a child.
 It is not the sort of thing to be tolerated when out in company, but follows "at-home-only" rules.

 I am speaking of the delight kids seem to take in dreaming up terrible food combinations that no one would possibly like.
 The general rules to this "game" are that anything included must be an actual edible item of food.